smimram/GETCO2022/index.md

 undirected) identities.
 These are reflected in the semantics, for example in Cat, as the lifting properties of Grothendieck opfibrations, fibrations, and isofibrations.

 ### Dynamical/hybrid/control systems and robotics

-#### Jonathan Barnak

-#### Thomas Wanner

-### Topological persistence theory

-#### Gregory Ginot

-## Invited Speakers

-The list should be completed later on.

-### Directed topology, concurrency and distributed computing

-#### Krzysztof Ziemianski: _Higher dimensional automata: between topology and concurrency_

-Higher dimensional automata (HDA) are precubical sets with some additional structure.
-They serve as a model for concurrency, which can be examined with topological methods.
-Executions of an HDA can be regarded both topologically, as certain (directed) paths on its geometric realization, and combinatorially, as sequences of its cells.
-In my talk I will compare these two approaches and present a nice "permutahedral" model that unifies them.
-This model can be applied to construct some invariants of HDA and to show connections between executions of HDAs and braid groups.

-### Geometric aspects of logics, higher categories and rewriting

-### Dynamical/hybrid/control systems and robotics